 Please keep in mind that your instructor is here to help you.
 Feel free to stop by during the posted office hours or make an appointment if the times are not convenient for you.

 The computer lab in Peck 1410 has software available for additional reading practice in the areas of rate improvement, comprehension, and critical reading.
 Any additional reading practice outside of class will help to reinforce the strategies you learn and increase your reading skills.

 Students needing special academic accommodations should make an appointment with the instructor no later than the end of the first week to discuss arrangements.
-Students requesting accommodations must have a documented disability and an ID CARD from the SIUE Disability Support Services office located in Rendleman Hall, room 1218.
+Students requesting accommodations must have a documented disability and an ID CARD from the SIUE Disability Support Services office.

 SIUE will not tolerate inappropriate behavior, cheating, or plagiarism (using the writing or ideas of another as one's own or failing to give credit to the rightful author).
 Failure to follow these rules may result in a zero on a paper, a failing grade for a course, or even expulsion from the university.
 Refer to the Booklet "Student Conduct and Student Grievances: Rights and Responsibilities" for clarification if there are questions about this.